Ocean Diver

 The course starts with easy-to-digest theory lessons.
 Practical lessons in the swimming pool are scheduled from 8.00 pm until 9.30 pm on Thursdays.

-For training in the club swimming pool, you will only need to purchase a dive mask and snorkel to supplement your hired scuba kit.
-There is a wide choice of masks and snorkels available, so we advise you not to buy anything until after the first introductory lesson where advice will be offered about the different types and how you can test your mask to ensure you have the correct fitting.
-Wetsuits may be worn for pool sessions if you own them, but a swimming costume and a T-Shirt will be sufficient.
+For training in the club swimming pool, you will need to buy a mask and snorkel but don’t get anything until after your first lesson.
+We will advise you on the best types to buy and where to buy them.
+Wetsuits may be worn for pool sessions if you own them, but a swimming costume and a T-Shirt may be sufficient.

 Open water training

 Following successful completion of theory and pool training you will progress to open water lessons in one of the dedicated diving lakes such as Wraysbury.
-The water can be colder than the pool and you will be advised to hire a semi-dry wetsuit or drysuit from a local dive shop.
-Hood, gloves and sea fins can be purchased at this stage.
-Guidance will be provided throughout your training as your final qualifying dives will usually take place on a weekend boat dive at sea from a local marina such as Weymouth.
+You will need a semi-dry wetsuit (or dry-suit), hood, gloves and sea fins, and guidance will again be provided about hiring or buying these.
+Your final qualifying dives will often take place on a weekend boat dive at sea from a local marina such as Weymouth.

 Course Summary